NIKHILUTTAM/Kohler-agent/README.md

 ## 7. Human Escalation

-When information is insufficient, the system is designed to avoid guessing and direct the user toward appropriate human/team review.
+When sufficient information is unavailable, the system is designed to avoid guessing and recommend appropriate human/team review.

 ---

 # 🔮 Future Enhancements

-The current prototype provides the foundation for a production-grade enterprise AI platform.
+The current prototype provides a foundation for a production-grade enterprise AI platform.

 Potential improvements include: